techambient/Ambient-Calculator/README.md

 ## ❔ Frequently Asked Questions

-1) Is Ambient Calculator beats OpenCalc or yetCalc in tablet UI?
+1) Is Ambient Calculator beats OpenCalc or yetCalc in tablet UI? <br>
    Answer: Yes, you can see the below screenshot to see the broken UI.